fastify/fastify/docs/Hooks.md

 <a name="scope"></a>
 ## Scope
-Except for [Application Hooks](#application-hooks), all hooks are encapsulated.
+Except for [onClose](#onclose), all hooks are encapsulated.
 This means that you can decide where your hooks should run by using `register` as explained in the [plugins guide](https://github.com/fastify/fastify/blob/master/docs/Plugins-Guide.md).
 If you pass a function, that function is bound to the right Fastify context and from there you have full access to the Fastify API.

 ```js
 fastify.addHook('onRequest', function (request, reply, done) {